Skip to content

 The exec resource

-exec is a special resource.
-When enabled with the create action, this privilege allows a user to exec into Pods via the Argo CD UI.
+When granted with the create action, this policy allows a user to exec into Pods of an application via the Argo CD UI.
 The functionality is similar to kubectl exec.

 See Web-based Terminal for more info.